-The Risks Committee has always reported in detail at each Board meeting on the activity carried out and the main findings thereof, through specific reports and in summary format.
+The Risks Committee has promptly reported at each Board meeting on the activity carried out and the main findings thereof, through specific reports and in summary format.

-With regard to the matters strictly related to its duties, the Committee supported the Board, among other things, in the adoption and implementation of the new internal models (PD, LGD, EAD) for the retail and residential mortgage regulatory segments, of the behavioural models of Demand Deposit and Prepayment, as well as in the approval, including by way of updates, of some main internal regulation documents on the matter of internal control system and risk management.
+With regard to the matters related to its duties, the Committee supported the Board, among other things, in the adoption and updating of internal models used for management purposes and for the determination of capital requirements, as well as in the approval and updating of relevant internal regulatory documents relating to, among other things, risk management, Group planning and activities in new operating areas.